Toya (company): TOYA Studios

-TOYA Studios are a group of recording, production and post-production studios for both audio and film.
-The studios are located at Łąkowa 29 in Łódź and previously belonged to the Łódź Feature Film Studios, which operated between 1945 and 1998 and produced a number of award-winning postwar pictures directed by Jerzy Kawalerowicz, Krzysztof Kieślowski, Roman Polanski and many others.
+TOYA Studios is a group of recording, production and post-production studios for both audio and film.
+The studios are located at Łąkowa 29 in Łódź and previously belonged to the Łódź Feature Film Studios, which operated between 1945 and 1998 and produced several award-winning postwar pictures directed by Jerzy Kawalerowicz, Krzysztof Kieślowski, Roman Polanski and many others.
 The studio complex has been revitalized and now consists of sixteen studio and sound edit suites and two large halls which can accommodate up to 1200 and up to 2500 people.
 The studios deliver a few hundred hours of new audio for films and other productions every month, and have produced sound for over two hundred contemporary feature films.

 Wytwórnia Club

 Wytwórnia Club belongs to the Toya Group and is one of the largest, most active and progressive music and arts venues in Łódź.
 The club runs a regular programme of around 100 events per year, including music concerts, festivals, film screenings, theatrical performances and art exhibitions.
 Artists who performed at Wytwórnia include Jan Garbarek, Tomasz Stańko, Chris Botti, Courtney Love, Michał Urbaniak, Al Di Meola and Gary Numan.